Hydra (Within Temptation album): Commercial performance

 The album debuted at number six on the UK Albums Chart on February 9, 2014, making it the band's highest charting album in the country, with The Unforgiving charting at number 23.
 In the Netherlands, Hydra marked the band's return to the first position on the charts since the release of The Heart of Everything in 2007, as The Unforgivings peak position was number two.
 The album also reached the number one position on the Czech Republic album charts, making it their first number-one album outside the Netherlands.
 The album was also the first one to enter the US Billboard 200 in a top 20 position, charting at the number 16 and selling over 15,000 copies in the first week of release, a position far better than the predecessor The Unforgiving, which reached number 50.
 The album also reached number one on the American Top Hard Rock album charts.
 At that time, Hydra also became the group's highest charted album in Austria, France, Germany, and Switzerland.
 Considering the great reception of both the album and tour on the North American market, Nuclear Blast opted to release a re-issue of the out-of-print albums Enter and The Dance on November 10, 2014, in order to give people access to the band's early material.

 Track listing

-2025 extended edition includes all standard versio plus 3 demo songs 11 - Keep On Breathing, 12 - One Of These Days, 13 - Living On Fire, And previously released only on Polish version of Hydra and EP 14 - Whole World Is Watching Feat.
-Piotr Rogucki.
-Tenth 2024 anniversary edition LP includes all tracks from deluxe edition od hydra and all tracks from 2025 extended edition of album.
+The tenth 2024 anniversary edition LP includes all tracks from the deluxe edition of "Hydra" and all tracks from the 2025 extended edition of the album.